Updated: Aug 19, 2022

 Dark Gifts I LOVE the Dark Gifts.
 Players and DMs alike will LOVE the Dark Gifts.
 Curses and mysteries and campaign foreshadowing stuff.
 Each gift provides a pretty awesome benefit at a unique and terrifying cost.

 The book is, admittedly, mostly for DM’s, especially if you’re considering adding horror elements to your game or beginning a new campaign set among The Mists (basically an entire twilight zone-esque setting).
-It has been very useful in my work to plan a Horror one-shot for a Roll For It crossover event we’re hosting in the fall, and has given me insight into crafting villains that mirror or oppose the flaws and personalities of the PC’s.
+It has been very useful in my work to plan a horror one-shot, and has given me insight into crafting villains that mirror or oppose the flaws and personalities of the PC’s.

 That said, if a horror game simply doesn’t interest you… You don’t need this.